Skip to content

 grep -i error my_first_firmware/logs/generation.log || echo "No errors found"

-# Validate SystemVerilog / run synthesis with Vivado (manual step)
+# Validate SystemVerilog / run synthesis with Vivado (optional)

 cd my_first_firmware/